-Buddha knows that body identification is at the root of so much of our suffering.
-He has already pointed out its fragility, but knows that many can shrug that off, feeling that they will be healthy and “feeling alive” forever.
-So he makes us face our mortality–for although we may ignore our mortality, we cannot deny it.
+Buddha knows that body identification is at the root of much of our suffering.
+He has already pointed out its fragility, but knows that many can shrug that off, feeling that they will be healthy forever.
+So he makes us face our mortality, for although we may ignore our mortality, we cannot deny it.

 It is true.
 In time our body will be discarded, bereft of life and consciousness (which are really the same), as useless to ourself and others as scrap wood.
-Yet we shall be alive and conscious, immortal beings.
+Yet we in our true selves shall be alive and conscious, immortal beings.
 And that is the most important reason to heed the Buddha’s teachings.
-For he shows us to way to unveil our immortality–our eternity.
+For he shows us the way to unveil our immortality–our eternity.

-“He should lift himself by the Self; he should never degrade himself; the Self is indeed the self’s friend, and the self’s only enemy.
-For him who has conquered himself by the Self, the Self is a friend; but for him who has not conquered himself, the Self remains a foe” (Bhagavad Gita 6:5, 6).
+“One should uplift oneself by the [lower] self; one should not degrade oneself.
+The [lower] self can truly be a friend of the [lower] self, and the [lower] self alone can be an enemy of the [lower] self.
+For him who has conquered himself by the [lower] self, the [lower] self is a friend.
+But for him who has not conquered himself, the [lower] self remains hostile, like an enemy” (Bhagavad Gita 6:5-6).
 So said Krishna.
 Some centuries later, Buddha told his hearers:

 Harischandra Kaviratna renders it: “An ill-directed mind does greater harm to the self than a hater does to another hater or an enemy to another enemy.”

 Sri Ramakrishna frequently said: “The mind is all.”
-Of course in “mind” he is including both the basic consciousness and its instruments, which would include the senses, at least on a subtle level.
-The body certainly dominates our awareness, but it is continually seen that the mind dominates the body.
+Of course by “mind” he is including both the basic consciousness and its instruments, which include the senses, at least on a subtle level.
+The body certainly dominates our awareness, but it is continually seen that the mind dominates the body as well.
 In crisis situations, for example, people can do things that are supposedly beyond the capacity of the body.
 The mind is the ruler in the plane of relative existence.

 The history of mankind in general and the personal history of just about every human on the earth demonstrates the destructive capabilities of a misdirected or uncontrolled mind.
 Why expound it?
-Anyone who is not aware of the facts is either sub-or-super-human.
+Anyone who is not aware of the facts is either subhuman or superhuman.